Bruno Metsu: Al-Gharafa (second spell)

 Metsu did not have to wait long for a new job.
 He was appointed the manager of Al-Gharafa in March 2011 on a three-year contract, returning to the club that he had guided to win the Qatar Stars League in 2005.
 His club won the 2011 Qatar Crown Prince Cup in April 2011.
 Metsu was sacked from his post on 15 March 2012, just one year into his contract, due to poor results including a disheartening 5–1 home defeat to Al Rayyan that caused the team to drop to seventh place in the Qatar Stars League standings.

 Al Wasl

 Metsu was contacted by the Senegalese Football Federation (FSF) in February 2012 about his possible return to the manager post of the Senegal national football team.
 He was linked to the head coach job of the Iranian side Persepolis in June 2012 but it was eventually filled by Manuel José.
 On 12 July 2012, Metsu was named as the new Al Wasl FC head coach, replacing Diego Maradona, who had been sacked two days earlier.
-On 26 October 2012, he resigned from Al Wasl after being hospitalised in Dubai due to colon cancer.
+On 26 October 2012, he resigned from Al Wasl after being hospitalised in Dubai due to stomach cancer.